 The following are some examples of preference setting for the Kindle for Mac/PC (these also demonstrate reflowable text and the dynamic nature of ebooks):

-The Preference selection can be accessed by click on the "Aa" button:
+Every ereader app or device is different, but he Preference selection for the Kindle for Mac/PC can be accessed by clicking on the "Aa" button:

 Font Size Set Small in the eReader Preferences